Bardon Hill: Geology

+Bardon Hill is part of the eroded remains of a volcano.
+It is the highest point in Leicestershire and the National Forest, 278 m above sea level.
+Due to its prominence, it is visible for many kilometres around.
+It adjoins Bardon Hill Quarry, a geological SSSI.
+At its summit are a trigonometrical point and a radio mast.
 The Hill is formed of Neoproterozoic volcanic rocks of the Bardon Hill Volcanic Complex.

 The volcanic complex is described as being similar to that of the Soufrière Hills, a Stratovolcano on the British island of Montserrat in the Caribbean.
 The hill and surrounding land is formed of a mixture of igneous and volcanic rocks formed in the precambrian age (600 million years old); the surrounding areas are overlaid with a mixture of boulder clay and Mercia mudstone.